SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.modbus/README.md

 defines a new Instance ID will be used to configure the device.
 Thus you can omit the values from these columns when defining more than one property for a given device.

-Columns **I - P** define the mapping of Modbus registers to datum properties: each row defines an individual datum property.
+Columns **I - Q** define the mapping of Modbus registers to datum properties: each row defines an individual datum property.